goosechooser/cps2-gfx-file-manip/README.md

 * tested to work on python 3.6, confirmed to not work on python 2.7

 ## how to install
-* clone / download the repo
+* download the repo then `pip install path/to/archive`
+or
-* pip install path/to/archive
+* `pip install git+git://github.com/goosechooser/cps2-gfx-file-manip.git@unstable`
+(you may need to use sudo)

 ## features
 * automatically recognizes whether to interleave or deinterleave based on number of input files